-Mr. George Feidakis, the chairman of our board of directors, beneficially owns a majority of our outstanding common shares as of April 11, 2017.
+Mr. George Feidakis, the chairman of our board of directors, beneficially owns a majority of our outstanding common shares as of March 8, 2018.
 Please read "Item 7.A.
 Major Shareholders."
-Until such time that we issue a significant number of securities (which would occur upon exercise of the warrants issued during the February 2017 private placement and loan amendment) to persons other than Mr. George Feidakis or entities nor beneficially owned by Mr. George Feidakis, or Mr. George Feidakis sells all or a portion of his common shares, Mr. George Feidakis can control the outcome of matters on which our shareholders are entitled to vote, including the election of directors and other significant corporate actions.
+Until such time that we issue a significant number of securities (which would occur upon exercise of the warrants issued during the February and October 2017 private placements and related transactions) to persons other than Mr. George Feidakis or entities nor beneficially owned by Mr. George Feidakis, or Mr. George Feidakis sells all or a portion of his common shares, Mr. George Feidakis can control the outcome of matters on which our shareholders are entitled to vote, including the election of directors and other significant corporate actions.
 The interests of Mr. George Feidakis may be different from your interests.